- General Information

-The IAESTE Exchange Programmes cover all Engineering branches, and several Exact and Natural Sciences, such as Mathematics, Physics, Chemistry, Geology, and Biology, as well as other fields such as Architecture, Agronomy, Pharmacy, and Veterinary Sciences, among many others.
+The areas covered by the IAESTE Exchange Programs include all branches of Engineering, several branches of Exact and Natural Sciences, such as Mathematics, Physics, Chemistry, Geology and Biology, as well as other fields such as Architecture, Agronomy, Pharmacy and Veterinary Sciences and many others.

-- To provide the opportunity for Higher Education students to gain relevant technical and professional experience in their field of study.
+- To give the opportunity to Higher Education students to acquire relevant technical and professional experience in their field of study.

-- To offer employers well-qualified and motivated trainees.
+- To provide employers with highly qualified and motivated interns.

-- To promote international understanding, cooperation, as well as trust among students, academic institutions, employers, and the community in general.
+- To promote tolerance and international cooperation, as well as trust between students, academic institutions, employers and the community at large.

 - To be a source of cultural enrichment, both for the trainees and the communities in which they will be integrated.

-- To operate irrespective of origin, ethnicity, gender, culture, religious or political beliefs, special needs, sexual orientation, gender identity, or expression.
+- To operate independently of origin, ethnicity, gender, culture, religious or political beliefs, special need, sexual orientation, gender identity or expression.

-- Registration and Profile Creation on the IAESTE International Platform
+1. Registration and Profile Creation on IAESTE’s International Platform

 - Go to www.iaeste.net

-- Register, fill in all required fields, and submit your profile for validation
+- Register, fill in all required fields, and submit the profile for validation.

-– Search the internship offers that are published throughout the year by the IAESTE member countries
+- Consult the internship offers that are published throughout the year by IAEST member countries.

-In each internship offer students can check the internship location, field(s) of study, description of work to be performed, internship period, minimum number of completed years of study, gross pay, (estimated) cost of living, requirements, information about accommodation, languages required and their requested level, as well as other important information or requirements.
-Students will have to fulfill all the requirements of the offer, including the field of study.
+In each internship offer students can check the internship location, field(s) of study, description of the work to be performed, internship period, minimum number of completed years of study, remuneration, (estimated) cost of living, requirements, information about accommodation, languages required and their requested level, as well as other important information or requirements.
+Students will have to fulfill all mandatory requirements, including field of study.

 Direct contact with employers and/or IAESTE international committees is not allowed.